fangq/mcx/mcxlab/README.txt

                      advancing strategy; although this method is fast, the results were found inaccurate, and therefore is not recommended.
-Setting to 0 enables precise ray-tracing between voxels; this is the default.
+Setting to 0 enables precise ray-tracing between voxels; this is the default. cfg.debuglevel:  debug flag string, one or a combination of ['R','M','P'], no space 'R':  debug RNG, output flux.data is filled with 0-1 random numbers 'M':  return photon trajectory data as the 5th output 'P':  show progress bar
+       cfg.maxjumpdebug: [1000000|int] when trajectory is requested in the output, use this parameter to set the maximum position stored.
+By default, only the first 1e6 positions are stored.

        fields with * are required; options in [] are the default values